-U.S. Consulates do not require an invitation letter from NYU in order for your family to obtain a visa to enter the U.S. It is, however, required that family show proof of strong ties to their home country.
-For more information, see family visits
+U.S. Consulates do not require an invitation letter from NYU in order for your family to obtain a visa to enter the U.S. But they do require that family show proof of strong ties to their home country.
+For more information, see family visits.

 Are you an F- 1 student looking to work-off campus during the summer break or after graduation?
-We have several sessions planned in the weeks ahead.
+CPT may be for you!
 Find out about when they are and how to RSVP on our events calendar.
-We give an overview explaining Optional Practical Training (OPT) including the application process and the documents needed to ensure you are able to work when you land that job.
+We give an overview explaining Curricular Practical Training (CPT) including the application process and the documents needed to ensure you are able to work when you land that job.

 For all the workshops listed here we will have an immigration lawyer present.

 On April 24, learn about basic options available after F-1 Post-Completion OPT both in the U.S. and in Canada.
 This is especially useful for students and alumni who are concerned about the H-1B quota and lottery, as well as those interested in the job market in Canada.
 For more information and to RSVP, visit the OGS Events Calendar.